davidmlentz/davidmlentz.github.io/installing_vvv.md

 # Contributing Code
 Like any other website, HelpHub requires design and development work.
 Your contributions in these areas can assure that HelpHub is as performant and usable as possible.

+To facilitate the work of many volunteer developers, HelpHub uses [Varying Vagrant Vagrants (VVV)](https://varyingvagrantvagrants.org/) so developers can easily create a local WordPress environment.
+Follow the steps in this section to create your development environment and contribute code to the HelpHub project.

 ## Installing VVV
 ### Overview
 The objectives of the procedure described here are to 1) create a local WordPress installation where you can do development and design work and 2) contribute that work to the WordPress core project.